-I don’t blame you for thinking that way; I definitely ignore 99 percent of the emails that come through my inbox on a daily basis.
+I don’t blame you for thinking that way; I definitely ignore 99% of the emails that come through my inbox on a daily basis.
 But I don’t ignore them because I hate getting email.

 I ignore them because, quite frankly, they don’t really offer much value at all.
-But the 1 percent I do open almost always get me to engage further with the sender, whether it be an individual or a company.
+But the 1% I do open almost always get me to engage further with the sender, whether it be an individual or a company.

-What I’m trying to say is: Email marketing isn’t dead.
+What I’m trying to say is: Thanks to software like Keap, email marketing isn’t dead.

 But it’s not 1997 anymore, either.
 The novelty of receiving email has worn off.

 Today, you can’t just slap together an email blast and assume everyone on your mailing list is going to immediately stop what they’re doing to read what you have to say—unless you give them something worth checking out.